 The Central Utah Project is the state of Utah's largest and most comprehensive federal water resource development project.
 It moves water from the Colorado River basin in eastern Utah to the western slopes of the Wasatch Mountain range where population growth and industrial development are rapidly growing.
 The CUP also develops and provides water for the Uinta Basin located on the eastern side of the Wasatch Mountains.
 The CUP provides water for municipal and industrial (M&I) use, irrigation, hydroelectric power, fish and wildlife, conservation, and recreation.
 Improved flood control and water quality are also among the project benefits.
-It was authorized as a participating project of the Colorado River Storage Project Act of 1956 to utilize a portion of Utah's allotment and yield of the Colorado River.
+It was authorized as a participating project of the Colorado River.
 The CUP was originally divided into six units to facilitate planning and construction: Vernal, Bonneville,